JuliusHarms/rqc_adapter/README.md

 RQC distinguishes between level 1, 2 and 3 editors.
 This is mapped to Janeway's editor types in the following way:

-- **Level 1 editors:** Editors or section editors that are assigned to the submission
+  **Level 1 editors:** Section editors that are assigned to the submission **Level 2:** Currently no roles in Janeway get labeled as level 2 editors.
-- **Level 2:** Section editors belonging to the section the article is in
-- **Level 3:** Editors that belong to the section the article is in
+  **Level 3:** Editors that are assigned to the submission or that are involved in grading the submission via DraftDecisions

 Which editors are contacted for grading by RQC and when can be set on the RQC website.